 Before PagerDuty, SundaySky used a third-party network operations center (NOC) agency to monitor services and send email alerts to Geller’s team when issues arose.
 In the early days, this process was manageable, but as the company grew and the number of events increased, the email alerts began to overwhelm the customer support team, which could negatively impact the customer experience if left unacknowledged.

 For instance, alerts would come in at all hours and sometimes be duplicated, which made it difficult for Geller’s team to differentiate between new alerts and duplicate alerts stemming from the same incident.
-To combat this, Geller and his team created an exception list, which notified the NOC agency about what issues to ignore.
+To combat this, Geller and his team created an exception list, which notified the NOC agency about the issues to ignore.
 This exception list was helpful, but it also created some additional communication issues between Geller’s team and the NOC—for example, sometimes the on-call customer support agent was falsely called by the NOC team in the middle of the night due to an oversight caused by running manual procedures.
 It was apparent that Geller’s team needed a more comprehensive incident management solution as they continued to scale their operations along with the company’s growth.

 SundaySky also experienced other challenges, including: